gemi254/PlantStatus-LilyGO-TTGO-Higrow/README.md

 *(replace dates as needed)*

-You can send remote configuration data via retained messages from a mosquitto broker.
-Messages will be delivered on next reboot, alter the configuration and saved to SPIFFS
+Remote configuration commands can be send as retained messages from a mosquitto broker.
+Messages will be delivered on next reboot, alter the configuration and save to SPIFFS to be loaded on next reboot.
+Commands can be ``variable``=``val`` in order to set a variable to a value, or ``variable``+=``val`` to increase or decrease value.

-Fom a mqtt broker server publish the command with the parameter you want to change.
+Valid parameters names with default values are defined in `include/user-variables.h`  line: 27 const char* appConfigDict_json

-Valid parameters names with default values are defined in
+Fom example from a mqtt broker server publish the command with the parameter you want to change..

-`include/user-variables.h`  line: 27 const char* appConfigDict_json
+`"offs_pressure=-2.42"` or `"offs_pressure-=.02"`

 ``mosquitto_pub -r -h {mqtt_host} -u {mqtt_user} -P {mqtt_pass} -t "homeassistant/sensor/{host_name}-{macid}/config" -m "offs_pressure=-2.42"``